alex-f73/The-Martingale-Strategy/README.md

 # The Martingale Strategy 🎰

-Doubling your bet when you lose
+Doubling your bet when you lose.

 <video controls src="martingale_simulation.MP4" title="Simulation"></video>